FlexMeasures/flexmeasures/flexmeasures/data/Readme.md

 ### Create data manually

-First of all, you can get the database structure with
+First, you can get the database structure with:

     flexmeasures db upgrade